ingresso-group/slate/source/includes/_status.md

 This resource allows you to view the details and status of a transaction.
-A transaction is created when tickets are [reserved](#reserve), and it changes status if it is purchased or released.
-Status can be called on transactions in any state, for example to display information on a confirmation page.
+A transaction is created when tickets are [reserved](#reserve), and it changes status if it is [purchased](#purchase) or [released](#release).
+Status can be called on transactions in any state.
+An example use is to retrieve information to display on a confirmation page.

 ### Request